MileHacker Logo

 • Low Season (November-March): More flexibility exists, and booking a few weeks in advance often suffices.
 This period has the best deals on accommodation.

 • Trusted Booking Platforms: Online Travel Agencies (OTAs): Booking.com, Expedia, and Agoda widely serve hotels and guesthouses.
-Vacation Rentals: Vrbo is known for apartments and villas.
+Vacation Rentals: Vrbo is known for flats and villas.
 Direct Booking: Many properties prefer direct bookings via their own websites, sometimes offering better rates or perks.

 Booking Details & Proximity